-The MS in Management - Accounting (MS-A) concentration prepares students for entry into the accounting profession as a Certified Public Accountant (CPA).
+The STEM-Designated MS in Management - Accounting (MS-A) concentration prepares students for entry into the accounting profession as a Certified Public Accountant (CPA).
 Employers seek mature students with diverse prior undergraduate education backgrounds and work experiences.
 The program efficiently covers basic accounting principles and adds graduate level coursework in accounting for governmental and not-for-profit organizations, advanced accounting theory, decision-focused management accounting, and tax compliance and planning.

 The program prepares students for success on the CPA exam.
 Graduates boast a pass rate substantially above national averages.
-Because the program is separately accredited in accounting by the AACSB (one of three such schools in Wisconsin), graduates automatically meets the requirements to take the CPA Exam and to be licensed as a CPA in Wisconsin.
+Because the program is separately accredited in accounting by the AACSB (one of three such schools in Wisconsin), graduates automatically meet the requirements to take the CPA Exam and to be licensed as a CPA in Wisconsin.

 Potential students typically take foundation courses prior to entering the program.
 Success in the foundation courses assures success in the program.
 The graduate program can be completed on a full-time basis in two semesters and a summer.
 Part-time students can complete the program in two years.
 A faculty member custom designs a program for each student.
 In most cases, a full-time internship is included for full-time students.
 The internship normally lead to full-time employment upon graduation.